 3. Learn how to classify your team

 The difference between contractors and employees can be blurry.
-That’s why one of the most important legalities to understand is how to define your workers accurately.
+That’s why one of the most important legalities to understand is how to classify your workers accurately.

 Any misstep could be bad for your worker—and it could sock you with steep fines and penalties too.
 The IRS considers all workers to be employees unless you can prove otherwise and employs a battery of tests and considerations, which vary by state, to make sure the person actually qualifies as an independent contractor.
 So pay close attention.